 Zephyranthe cirtina has a yellow flower a little like the Crocus.

 Zephyranthe grandiflora has a pink flower.

-Zinnia is native to the dry grasslands of America and Mexico.
+Zinnia grows naturally in the dry grasslands of America and Mexico.
 The plant was named in honour of the German botanist Johann Gottfried Zinn (1727-1759).

-Zinnias flourish at the coast with a little care, and are well worth the effort.
-They flower over long periods and re-seed easily.
-From time to time new seeds should be brought in to improve the colour range as the home seeded one revert to the pink very fast.
+Zinnias flourish at the coast with a little care, and are worth the effort.
+They give a blaze of colour over long periods of time and re-seed easily.
+From time to time new seeds should be brought in to improve the colour range as the re seeds revert fast.
 Seed should be sown directly in flower beds or pots as they don’t like being transplanted.